Teach for LITA (Program Proposal Form)

 This form will be sent to the LITA Office.
 The information will be reviewed by the Education Committee to determine if the proposal meets the requirements to become a LITA program.

-LITA courses, webinars, workshops, and Regional Institutes are based on technology-related topics of interest to the LITA Membership and wider ALA audience.
+LITA courses, webinars, and workshops are based on technology-related topics of interest to the LITA Membership and wider ALA audience.
 Taught by experts and presented in conjunction with ALA, they reach beyond ALA Conference locations to bring high quality continuing education to the profession.

 The Education Committee identifies topics and presenters, reviews proposals, and recommends to the LITA Board appropriate programs.
 The committee also assesses the presenters and materials and uses these findings to plan future educational programming for LITA.
 Educational programs can vary in length and depth of material.
 Educational programs are offered both online and in-person.
-Online programs include 1.5 -6 hour synchronous workshops/webinars; asynchronous courses and tutorials are also possible.
-In-person content includes full-day workshops at ALA Midwinter meetings and Regional Institutes.
+Online programs can include a webinar, webinar series, or online course.
+In-person content includes full or half day workshops at ALA Midwinter meetings and Regional Institutes.
 The Education Committee and LITA staff will work with the presenter to choose the best format for the type and amount of programming they are prepared to present.

 We deliberately seek and strongly encourage submissions from underrepresented groups, such as women, people of color, and the LGBT community.